 - There must be a monthly cost review covering not only what has been spent and committed but also forecast costs to the conclusion of the program.

-- The contractor must be delegated and must assume more than normal responsibility to get good vendor bids for sub-contract on the project.
+- The contractor must be delegated and must assume more than normal responsibility to get good vendor bids for sub-contracts on the project.

 - There must be mutual trust between the military (customer) organization and the contractor, and very close cooperation and liaison on a day-to-day basis.
 This cuts down misunderstanding and correspondence to an absolute minimum.”

-Bearing in mind when the above was introduced and what typically prevailed at the time, it was unique and hugely far-reaching and still underpins today some of the best practices and far outstrips common practices across entire industries in 2014.
+Bearing in mind when the above was introduced and what typically prevailed at the time, it was unique and hugely far-reaching.
+It still underpins some of the best practices and far outstrips common practices across entire industries still today.
 In terms of impact and delivery performance, in 1943 the XP-80 aircraft (the USA’s first jet fighter) was delivered (by a team managed personally by Johnson) in only 143 days, seven less than planned.

-The Polaris program of the 1950’s is often quoted for its use of the PERT technique, which was again ground breaking and significant.
+The Polaris program of the 1950’s is often quoted for its use of the PERT technique, which was again groundbreaking and significant.
 PERT (Program Evaluation and Review Technique) addressed the modelling of timescales (especially where significant uncertainty exists).
-PERT was and still is an excellent technique, but ultimately proved too complex for most organisations to adopt and was superseded (in take up terms) by the more simple critical path method, as developed originally by a joint venture between DuPont and Remington Rand Corporation for managing major plant maintenance efforts.
+PERT was and still is an excellent technique, but ultimately proved too complex for most organisations to adopt and was superseded (in take-up terms) by the more simple critical path method, (CPM).
+CPM was developed originally by a joint venture between DuPont and Remington Rand Corporation for managing major plant maintenance efforts.

 Going back to Polaris, perhaps far more significant though, was the aim of “Organisational autonomy” and the awareness of the need to manage the conflicting agendas and requirements even among the prime customer itself.
 Again, a challenge that is not always dealt with effectively and sometimes not faced up to (openly) at all today, at the right stage of the life-cycle.

-1967 saw the US Department of Defence introduce the origins of C/SCSC (now called Earned Value management), and our reason for including this is not so much the technique itself (even though it is still a best practice for certain industries today), but the much discussed original ‘criteria’ that were also published (which are just as valid today) which define many best practices in establishing management control systems in large-scale projects.
+1967 saw the US Department of Defence introduce the origins of C/SCSC (now called Earned Value management – EVM), and our reason for including this is not so much the technique itself (even though it is still a best practice for certain industries today).
+It is that in 1967 EVM introduced the much-discussed original ’35 criteria’ (which are just as valid today) which define many best practices in establishing management control systems in large-scale projects.
 Today these are referred to in EVM standards (such as ANSI 748) as EVM guidelines.

 The Role of the Project Manager:

-One of the key concepts that PM introduced decades ago, was single point responsibility in one person, who is of course the project manager.
+One of the key concepts that PM introduced decades ago, was single-point responsibility in one person, who is of course the project manager.
 This is something that still gives organisations a major challenge, today.
-Entire industries have yet to get to grips with this concept, because of their structures, cultures and the ‘political’ challenge that must be overcome for this to become a reality.
+Whole industries have yet to get to grips with this concept, because of their structures, cultures and the ‘political’ challenge that must be overcome for this to become a reality.
 There may be someone given the title, but many other people and even bodies make all the key decisions.
-This falls far from the original intent and typically results in delays at the very least.
+This falls far from the original intent and typically results in delays (sometimes severe) at the very least.

-Evidence suggests that they work best when responsibility for managing them and for decision-making is embedded directly in the core team, and is available to them at all times.
+Evidence suggests that projects work best when responsibility for managing them and for decision-making is embedded directly in the core team.
 Approaches such as Agile always look to achieve this.
-If a project manager has to constantly refer out to committees on all issues and key decisions, there is a danger they can become little more than a co-ordinator, and, this typically results in a cumbersome and very slow decision-making process (often coinciding with a major de-scoping of certain types of projects).
+If a project manager has to constantly refer out to committees on all issues and key decisions, there is a danger they can become little more than a co-ordinator.
+This often results in cumbersome and very slow decision-making (often coinciding with a major de-scoping of projects in certain environments).

 PM Trends through recent decades:

-Lastly we could not do a piece like this without mention PM Certification – certification abounds today – some might say too far.
-Why would an organisation that should benefit from Certification business wise say this?.
-In principle PM Certification is a good thing.
+In principle, PM Certification is a good thing.
 Having qualified people cannot be bad, assuming the qualification process is totally fit for purpose.
 PM Certification is relatively new, and some display their lack of maturity.
-For example: it is not management is not a binary science.
-It requires lots of things like judgement and it can be very hard to compose multiple choice questions (in large numbers) that carry true academic rigour and have only one very clear correct answer.
+For example: project management is not a binary science.
+It requires skills like judgement and it can be very hard to compose multiple choice questions (in large numbers) that carry true academic rigour and have only one very clear correct answer.
 Any reader who has recently sat such an exam may well recognise this.
-Industry variation matters as well – what is clearly the only correct thing to do in one industry, may be exactly the wrong thing to do in another.
-Reflecting and recognising this in certification exams can be very challenging.
-The other main question, is that testing aspects like the organisational skills of Kelly Johnson above is very hard in the most common type of certification exams that predominate today.
+Industry variation matters too.
+What is clearly the only correct thing to do in one industry, can be exactly the wrong thing to do in another.
+Reflecting this in certification exams is very challenging.
+The other main question is that testing aspects like the organisational skills of Kelly Johnson is very hard in the certification exams that predominate today.
 At its very best, project management is an organisational discipline.

-Having qualified people can be a very good thing, but on its own does not necessarily provide an environment in business where projects can succeed.
+Having qualified people can be a very good thing, but on its own does not necessarily provide an environment in a business where projects will always succeed.
 They will always be challenging, and sometimes in business, we ourselves make them much harder than they need to be.

-The following is a sample of best PM practices – we have chosen the following because of their broad application:
+The following is a small sample of best PM practices.
+We have chosen these because of their broad application:

-- Co-location: for at least key parts of the life-cycle or more – it’s not always possible but when teams do this, the results can be outstanding.
+- Co-location: for at least key parts of the life-cycle or more.
+It’s not always possible, but when teams do this, the results usually speak for themselves.
 In essence, communication lines are shortened and two-way communication can become the norm.
 This is always going to deliver far better results and a far more productive development environment.

-- Single integrated teams: this has been given many names and is central to many important PM initiatives in the last 20 years (Agile more recently and Integrated Product teams to name just two).
-The principle that potentially translates into practices, behaviors and clear benefits is that the project operates as one team, where for example users and developers work together constantly to define requirements and make key decisions in a collaborative way throughout the development phase.
+- Single integrated teams: this has been given many names and is central to many important PM initiatives in the last 20 or more years (Agile more recently and Integrated Product teams to name just two).
+The principle that potentially translates into practices, behaviours and clear benefits is that the project operates as one team.
+For example, users and developers work together constantly to define requirements and make key decisions in a collaborative way throughout the development phase.
 The acid test (which is beyond the appetite of many businesses) is: one plan and one version of the truth every day across the whole team.

-- Bringing PM into the day-to-day: moving away from mainly relying on monthly (or even weekly) meetings or processes to something where there is daily communication around progress and issues, can on its own make a huge difference in productivity.
-The most common example is Daily Stand-ups (which Agile did not invent but many Agile methods use) where all key parties, including those with decision-making authority, participate in this process.
+- Bringing PM into the day-to-day: moving away from mainly relying on monthly (or even weekly) meetings or processes to something where there is daily communication around progress and issues, can on its own make a huge difference in performance.
+The most common example is Daily Stand-ups (which Agile did not invent but many Agile methods use) where all team members, including those with decision-making authority, participate in this process.

-- Moving back from deterministic to more realistic planning: a little ‘techy’ but very important.
+- Moving back from deterministic to more realistic planning.
+This is a little ‘techy’ but very important.
 Too many projects in the recent past have been planned using deterministic (single point) values, relating to time and cost, as if the plan speaks with absolute certainty at the outset.
-Some businesses may feel some form of comfort factor by adopting this approach – in reality it typically fosters the wrong attitude towards the whole nature of projects and what’s required to manage them successfully.
-Recently, the re-introduction and adoption of 3 point estimates is one productive example of the reversal of this poor practice.
+Some businesses may feel some form of comfort factor by adopting this approach.
+In reality, it typically fosters the wrong attitude towards the whole nature of projects and what’s required to manage them successfully.
+Recently, the re-introduction and adoption of 3-point estimates is one positive example of the reversal of this poor practice.

 - The development of project risk management since the 1990s.
 In 1996 the British Standards Institute published its first standard on PM: BS 6079.
 A couple of years later, they published a substantial addendum, entitled the “Management of Project Related Risk“.
 Speaks volumes about the general level of understanding and application of this important topic at the time.
-Organisations where there is real evidence of attention to this topic, typically have far more success, and suffer far fewer (often avoidable) surprises, the impacts of which are usually measured in cost and schedule terms.
+Organisations that pay far more attention to this topic, typically have far more success.
+They suffer far fewer (often avoidable) surprises, the impacts of which are usually measured in cost and schedule terms.

 PM Lessons learned:

-- Many businesses that spent considerable time and money on developing corporate PM methodologies, in practice never used much of what those methodologies contained, and many of those same organisations also failed to embed PM practices into their businesses.
+- Many businesses that spent considerable time and money on developing corporate PM methodologies, in practice never used much of what those methodologies contained, Also, many of those same organisations failed to embed PM practices into their businesses.
 These businesses usually struggle to deliver projects successfully.

-- And this is still valid today, too many project managers don’t fully understand and execute the fundamentals of effective project management – and many of their efforts suffer great variation in results.
+- And this is still valid today.
+Too many project managers don’t fully understand and execute the fundamentals of effective project management.
+Many of their efforts suffer great variation in results.